 The Tearoom is currently run by Susan and Angus MacDiarmid and is open from 10am till 4.30pm every day except Mondays and Tuesdays.
 They provide an award-winning range of snacks and lunches, as well as coffees, teas and soft drinks.

 CCT is currently working with EKCC to set up a green waste management scheme on part of Seneval Wood, which lies on the northern edge of the village.
-CCT is purchasing 1.8 hectares of woodland from Forestry and Land Scotland for this and will retain and manage the rest of the wood for the community by creating a woodland walk that will connect with other paths around the village.
+CCT has purchased 1.8 hectares of woodland from Forestry and Land Scotland for this and will retain and manage the rest of the wood for the community by creating a woodland walk that will connect with other paths around the village.

 A small stone building close to the road at The Network was once a school for local children and represents another piece of local history.
 The building has been renovated thanks to the generosity of local tradespeople and to volunteers from our community.
 It will soon be opened as an Tourist Information Centre.